blackboxprogramming/blackroad-prism-console/DEPLOYMENT.md

 - `main` → production
 - `staging` → staging

+## CI/CD workflows

+Release automation now leans on reusable GitHub workflows so service-specific pipelines stay small while still targeting the managed infrastructure footprint:

+- `.github/workflows/reusable-aws-ecs-deploy.yml` registers a fresh task
+  definition revision and forces an ECS deployment.
+Supply the ECS cluster, service, and image along with credentials (preferably an IAM role) to push new backend builds.
+- `.github/workflows/reusable-fly-deploy.yml` handles Fly.io rollouts.
+Provide
+  the Fly app name plus an image reference (or rely on `fly.toml`) and the workflow will stage secrets and kick off the deploy.

+These workflows are referenced from the environment manifests in `environments/` so bots and humans alike know which automation path owns each target.

 ## Admin UI

 Serve `var/www/blackroad/admin/index.html` and access it.
 Enter the internal token to use deployment actions.